ImperialBower/pkcore/docs/EPIC-00.md

 CI tools, tests, give yourself a safe place to fail and learn.

-### Beware those with The Answer
+### Beware those with The Answer™

-You will meet many people in your journey through life that will offer you The Answer.
+You will meet many people in your journey through life that will offer you The Answer™.
 They will tell you the right way to do things.
 That however you are doing things, you are doing them wrong.
 These people are lauded... celebrated... held up as geniuses... innovators in their fields, and many people will be drawn to them because they're looking for